Share the fun of this newsletter with others

 Notice how you feel after these contemplations before ending your practice.

-Generating Metta towards self and others opens our hearts and minds.
+Generating gratitude towards others and self opens our hearts and minds.
 You may not feel anything and you may feel strong emotions.
 If strong emotions arise, bring awareness to where you feel the emotion in your body and breath with it.
 When it passes, and it will, allow the mind to rest with your breath, following inhale and exhale, feeling the breath in your body.
 Maybe in your abdomen or the tip of the nose.
 When the timer rings you may want to acknowledge your practice by placing the hands together at the heart and bowing to self and your teachers.
 This is an option and an offering for your practice.
 Meditation is recommended as a daily practice.
 You have the time.

 Kim Stetz is a Certified Holistic Health Coach, AADP, Experienced-Registered Yoga Teacher and meditation teacher.Her dedication to health and wellness comes from her passion for yoga and nutritious food.
 From the very first time she stepped on a yoga mat in 1992, she knew her life was about to take the path less traveled.
 Kim received her nutrition training at the Institute for Integrative Nutrition in New York City.
 Kim's meditation teachings are of Buddhist lineage and studied with The Interdependance Project sangha.
 Kim has yoga certifications from OM Yoga, Yoga For Two The Barnes Method (pre/postnatal), Relax and Renew Judith Hansen Lasater, and Anatomy Studies For Yoga Teachers with Jason R. Brown.